 Psst: Vacationing in South Dakota?
 We have a bunch of guides.
 Browse them all here.

 **Boozing Abroad contains affiliate links throughout the site.
 If you choose to purchase items through these links, we will earn a small commission at NO extra cost to you.
 Read the full disclosure policy here**

 Map of Things to do in Custer, SD

 HOW TO USE THIS MAP: To view the layers and see the names of the places on this map, click the tab in the top left corner.
 You can select the check marks to show or hide certain layers.
 If you select the icons on the map, you will get more information about the point of interest.

-HOW TO SAVE THIS MAP: If you select the star icon next to the map name, you can save this map to your Google Maps account.
+HOW TO SAVE THIS MAP: If you select the star icon, you can save this map to your Google Maps account.
 To view it, open Google Maps in desktop or on your phone, select the menu button, go to “Your Places,” scroll to the right to Maps, and you will see this map.

 So, we’ve already determined you know where Mount Rushmore is.

 Well, it’s just a short 30-minute drive south from that face-covered rock we cherish so much (or about an hour away from Rapid City, which has a decent-sized airport).